-Residents at Highland Family Medicine receive comprehensive training at the Family Maternity Center at Highland Hospital, the busiest hospital maternity service in Rochester with over 3,500 deliveries per year.
-All patients at Highland Hospital are considered teaching patients and residents are welcome and expected to participate in their care.
-Besides the Family Medicine faculty, residents have the opportunity to work with community family doctors, midwives, lactation consultants, pediatric nurse practitioners, and community obstetricians.
-Basic ultrasound training is provided in the first block that the resident spends at the Family Maternity Center.
+Residents at Highland Family Medicine receive comprehensive training at the Family Maternity Center at Highland Hospital, the busiest hospital maternity service in Rochester with approximately 3000 deliveries per year.
+Besides the Family Medicine faculty, residents have the opportunity to work with community family physicians, family medicine maternal-child health fellows, midwives, lactation consultants, pediatric nurse practitioners, and community obstetricians.
+Basic ultrasound training is provided in the first block that residents spend at the Family Maternity Center.

-Gynecology teaching is a major part of every resident’s office practice, with many opportunities to learn well woman care, provide contraception, treat STDs and manage common gynecologic problems.
-Procedural training includes IUD insertion, endometrial biopsies, cervical cryotherapy and removal of skin lesions.
-One month in the second year is devoted to gynecological training that includes working with the OB/Gyn physician at Family Medicine and with community gynecologists learning about Gyn specialty areas including Urogynecology and Reproductive Genetics.
+Gynecology is a major part of every resident’s office practice, with many opportunities to learn well woman care, contraception management, diagnosis and treatment of STIs, and management of common gynecologic problems.
+Procedural training includes IUD insertion, Nexplanon insertion, endometrial biopsy, and colposcopy in the Colposcopy/GYN Procedure clinic held two half-days each week at Highland Family Medicine and supervised by family medicine attendings with specialized training.
+Both Brown Square and Highland Family Medicine residents rotate through this clinic.
+Additional experiences are in other GYN specialty areas including Urogynecology and Reproductive Genetics.